Teaching Volunteer Program in Kenya - Nairobi

 Volunteers with experience can also lead their own classes and you’ll also help outside the classroom, providing support with preparing and serving meals, supervising the children during break times and providing assistance in other areas of the school.

-Please note, this project is not available during the school holidays.
-If you apply for the Teaching project during this time, you will be switched to either the Sports Education or Women’s Education.
+School holidays 2024: Please note, this project is not available during the school holidays.
+If you apply for this project during school holidays, you will be switched to either Sports Education or Women’s Education.
 If you apply for this project during a half-term break, you will have these days free to explore the local area, embark on a safari, or another other tour/excursion.